MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-overview.md

 ### Windows Mixed Reality headsets

-If you've built content for other devices, such as the Oculus Rift or HP Reverb G2, you'll need to re-target vendor-specific VR SDKs and potentially input mapping APIs.
+If you've built content for other devices, such as the Oculus Rift or HP Reverb G2, you'll need to retarget vendor-specific VR SDKs and potentially input-mapping APIs.
 You can find information for both Unity and Unreal porting scenarios in our [immersive apps porting guide](porting-guides.md).

 ### SteamVR applications